TypeStrong/typedoc/site/declaration-references.md

 # Declaration References

 > [!note] If [--useTsLinkResolution](options/comments.md#usetslinkresolution) is turned on (the default) this page
-> likely **does not apply** for your links within comments (though it will be used for
+> **may not apply** for your links within comments as TypeDoc will use TypeScript's resolution if TypeScript resolved
-> [external documents](./external-documents.md) and for the readme file).
-Declaration references are used only if that option is
+> the link.
+This resolution strategy will only be used if TypeScript fails to parse the link or does not parse the
-> off or TypeScript fails to resolve a link.
+> source document (e.g. for [external documents](./external-documents.md) and for the readme file).

 Some tags like [`{@link}`](tags/link.md) and [`{@inheritDoc}`](tags/inheritDoc.md) can refer to other members of the documentation.
 These tags use declaration references to name another declaration.